BalaM314/mlogx/docs.md

 1. `npm i -g mlogx`

-Run `mlogx` with no arguments.
-You should get the message "Please specify a project or directory to compile in.".
+Restart your terminal window, then run `mlogx --version` .
+You should get the message "MLOGX compiler version ...".
+If you get the error "'mlogx' is not recognized...", installation did not work.

 ## Usage